aidanok/permapaste/README.md

 ## Potential Future Features

 - More content types supported
-- WSIWYG editor for Markdown or other rich text formats
+- WSIWYG or otherwise improved editor for Markdown or other rich text formats
 - Streamline UX for the different use-cases. ( private notepad, public pastes, private sharing )
 - File attachments
 - Reintroduce hightlight.js and support code snippets more explicitly